Careers in the Maritime industry are well-paid and a qualification from MIT's New Zealand Maritime School (NZMS) could take you around the globe.

 - New Zealand Certificate in Maritime Crewing (Level 4) with a strand in Deck Crew (Also known as Deck Watch Rating (DWR), STCW Able Seafarer Deck (AB Deck))

 - New Zealand Certificate in Maritime Crewing (Level 4) with a strand in Engineering Also known as Engine Watch Rating (EWR), STCW Able Seafarer Engine (AB Engine)

 - New Zealand Certificate Maritime Operations with Strands in Fishing and Watchkeeping (Level 4) Also known as Officer of the Watch <500GT Near Coastal / Mate Fishing Vessel Limited (Level 4)

 - New Zealand Certificate in Maritime Operations (Level 5) Also known as Master <500GT Near Coastal and Master Fishing Vessel - Limited

-- New Zealand Diploma in Nautical Science (Level 6) (Also known as Officer of the Watch (OOW))
+- New Zealand Diploma in Nautical Science (Level 6) (Also known as Officer of the Watch (OOW) or 2nd mates ticket)

 - New Zealand Diploma in Yacht Operations (Level 6) Optional strand in Master Yacht

-- Diploma in Foreign-going Master or Chief (Level 7) (Also known as 2nd mates ticket)
+- Diploma in Foreign-going Master or Chief (Level 7) (Also known as Master ticket)